possaashton/dev_Aconex/README.md

-# dev_Aconex
+# dev_Aconex sample plugin
-Dev repositiory for Aconex project
+this is a test object